Pakistan: Islamist group releases 11 police hostages | DW | 19.04.2021

 "Negotiations have been started with TLP; the first round completed successfully," Rashid said in a video on Twitter.
 "They have released 11 policemen who were made hostages."

-Rashid said a second round of talks would take place later Monday, although the likely content was unclear.
+Rashid said a second round of talks would take place later Monday, although anticipated content was unclear.

 Social media footage had earlier shown some of the officers appearing bloody and bruised, with bandages around their heads.